 James Mtume: My music matters because I am just part of an endless link of black music.

-For more information on James Mtume, check out his website.
+For more information on James Mtume and other musical legends, visit the NMAAM website.

 Get NMAAM's e-newsletter